japananh/nana-coder/cl5fanvhn0799nunv4fl55k00.md

 We met again in the Vietnam Museum of Ethnology this week.
 When he told me about the journey of a woman who bought land in Dalat to live her self-sufficient lifestyle and then realized that her dream was impractical, some pieces of my memories came back.
 I had a question that I tried to answer for many years since I graduated from high school.

 > "Why did I turn boring quickly and NOT wanna see people?"

-> "Why did I NOT have any interested in any conversation with anyone I've met for many years?"
+> "Why did I NOT have any interested in any conversation with anyone for many years?"

 All of his stories were so cute and hilarious with his passion for art and science. *He was exactly the type of friend that I usually hung out with when I was in school.*